-History of The Perry House
+History of the Perry House

 In the late 1990s, Ms. Downer sold it to the Monterey History & Art Association who used it to display a Historic Costume Collection.
-In 2010 the Monterey History & Art Association needed to sell the property, and even though The Perry House was again in desperate need of extensive care and love, the Events by Classic Group saw through it and sought to expand on Ms. Downer's original intent by turning the whole property into a dazzling special events venue.
+In 2010 the History & Art Association needed to sell the property, and even though The Perry House was again in desperate need of extensive care and love, the Events by Classic Group saw through it and sought to expand on Ms. Downer’s original intent and turn the whole property into a dazzling special events venue.
 Now, The Perry House again sits proud and we expect it will last another 150 years while creating wonderful memories for all who enter.